matthias-bs/loraE22/README.md

 The receiver's position and a timestamp are decoded from NMEA messages received via UART from a GPS receiver.

 If available, incoming LoRa messages are received from the ebyteE22 LoRa transceiver module via another UART.
-If the messages expected from the LoRa transmitter could not be received for a certain time, an rssi value of -255 dBm is assumed, indicating loss of the LoRa radio link.
+If the messages expected from the LoRa transmitter could not be received for a certain time, an RSSI value of -255 dBm is assumed, indicating loss of the LoRa radio link.

 The tuple _\<timestamp\>,\<latitude\>,\<longitude\>,\<altitude\>,\<rssi\>_ is printed and optionally written to a log file